gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/toolchain/riscv/overview.md

 <arch>-<vendor>-<os>-<libc/abi>-
 ```

-The current RISC-V prefixes for the bare metal toolchain are `riscv64-unknown-elf-` and `riscv32-unknown-elf-`.
+The current RISC-V prefixes for the bare metal toolchains are `riscv64-unknown-elf-` and `riscv32-unknown-elf-`.

 Well, don't be confused by this unfortunate names.
 The **64** or **32** attached to the architecture does not mean that the toolchain runs on 64-bits or 32-bits platforms only.
 It does not mean either that the compiler produces 64-bits or 32-bits RISC-V binaries.
 Actually, the compilers produce both 32/64-bits binaries, based on `-march` and `-mabi`.
 The only difference are defaults, when the compiler are invoked without the `-march` and `-mabi` explicitly set on the command line.